 Lead-Based Paint (National Association of REALTORS®)

-Lead Studies Archive (National Center for Healthy Housing)
+Case Studies in Healthcare Financing of Healthy Homes Services (Lead Studies) (National Center for Healthy Housing)

-Lead Hotline: The National Lead Information Center (EPA/CDC/HUD) — Provides the general public and professionals with information about lead hazards and their prevention.
+Lead Hotline: The National Lead Information Center (United States Environmental Protection Agency) — Provides the general public and professionals with information about lead hazards and their prevention.

-HUD Office of Healthy Homes & Lead Hazard Control (U.S. Department of Housing & Urban Development) — Features information on lead paint disclosure, a list of insurers offering lead liability coverage, technical studies, information and outreach materials, an extensive collection of articles, and more.
+HUD Office of Healthy Homes & Lead Hazard Control (United States Department of Housing & Urban Development) — Features information on lead paint disclosure, a list of insurers offering lead liability coverage, technical studies, information and outreach materials, an extensive collection of articles, and more.

-CDC Lead Poisoning Prevention Program (U.S. Centers for Disease Control) — Includes lead FAQs, publications on health effects of lead, and a section of lead-related data & statistics.
+CDC Lead Poisoning Prevention Program (United States Centers for Disease Control) — Includes lead FAQs, publications on health effects of lead, and a section of lead-related data & statistics.

 Lead (National Institute of Environmental Health Sciences—National Institutes of Health) — Information on environmental health effects of lead.